-Lowe Faculty Student Research Program Academic Year 2020-21
+Lowe Faculty Student Research Program Academic Year 2022-23

 CALL FOR PROPOSALS

-Submission Date: May 4, 2020
+Submission Date: May 2, 2022

-To apply for a Lowe Faculty/Student Research Program, please write a one to two page proposal outlining your research project.
+To apply for a Lowe Faculty/Student Research Program, please write a one-to-two-page proposal outlining your research project.
 The proposal should include a description of how students will be involved in the project.
-In the wake of Covid-19, your proposal should explain explicitly how you plan to mentor the students from a distance.
+In your proposal, indicate whether you would like to work on the project during the summer or the 2022-23 academic year.
+In the wake of Covid-19, your proposal should explain explicitly how you plan to mentor the students from a distance if necessary.

 The Lowe Institute supports both decentralized and centralized matching of students and faculty.
 Ideally, faculty will have already found students suited to and interested in working on the project.
 This tends to assure the best match.
 The Lowe Institute then simply approves and funds the project.
 In this case, please include the names of students that might be interested in working on the project.
-For faculty who have not identified student RAs, The Lowe Institute will solicit interest from students and match them with appropriate faculty projects.
+For faculty who have not identified student RAs, the Lowe Institute will solicit interest from students and match them with appropriate faculty projects.

 Proposals will be evaluated on (i) the feasibility of the idea, to be demonstrated with some modest level of detail on the approach, (ii) its relevance to economics and economic behavior, and (iii) the involvement of students in the research process.
-To ensure full consideration of your application, please submit your proposal to the Lowe Institute by May 4, 2020.
+To ensure full consideration of your application, please submit your proposal to the Lowe Institute by May 2, 2022.

 Faculty will receive the first half of their stipend in the summer of 2022.
 Papers should be completed by June 1, 2023.
 Faculty who have not completed their project by June 1, 2023 will not receive the second half of their stipend until a completed draft of the manuscript has been submitted to the Working Paper Series of the Lowe Institute of Political Economy.